AmberB424/Forest-Fire-Simulations-Project/README.md

 3. Finney, M.A.
 (2004).
 "FARSITE: Fire Area Simulator"

 ## Contact
-For questions or collaboration: [your contact info]
+For questions or collaboration: abansal10_be22@thapar.edu